xrarch/books/documents/a4xmanual/chapbooting.typ

 ```
 ])

-That is, as per the Jackal ABI for XR/17032, a pointer to the *DeviceDatabase* is supplied in register *a0*, a pointer to the *ApiTable* is supplied in register *a1*, a handle to the boot partition is supplied in register *a2*, and an argument string is supplied in register *a3*.
-The bootstrap program can return a value in register *a3*.
+That is, as per the Jackal ABI for XR/17032, a pointer to the *DeviceDatabase* is supplied in register `a0`, a pointer to the *ApiTable* is supplied in register `a1`, a handle to the boot partition is supplied in register `a2`, and an argument string is supplied in register `a3`.
+The bootstrap program can return a value in register `a3`.

-Note that memory in the range of 0x0 through 0x2FFF should _not_ be modified until A4X services will no longer be called, as this region is used to store its runtime data (such as the initial stack).
+Note that memory in the range of 0x0 through 0x2FFF should _not_ be modified until *A4X* services will no longer be called, as this region is used to store its runtime data (such as the initial stack).
+After this region is trashed, *A4X* may only be re-entered through a system reset (which can be accomplished by jumping to physical address 0xFFFE1000 with virtual addressing disabled).

 == The Device Database